The Most Snake-Infested Lakes in New York

 Written by Emmanuel Kingsley

-• New York is home to a variety of lakes which are a rather attractive habitat for snakes.
+• New York is home to a variety of lakes that are attractive habitats for snakes.

 • The state itself is home to 17 species of the reptile; the black ratsnake, the common garter, and the eastern milk snakes are the most common.

-New York, the state, is quite popular, as much as its largest city, which goes by the same name.
-It is the fourth most populous state in the United States.
+New York is the fourth most populous state in the United States.
 The state is known for its cultural, media, and economic significance, but there are more intriguing things about the Empire State.

 These slithering reptiles are all capable of swimming in shallow and slow-moving lakes, but some spend more time in water bodies than others.
 Due to their fast and mass reproduction, these semi-aquatic snakes can easily cause an infestation problem, even in lakes.
 This article dives into the most snake-infested lakes in New York.